jojo1311/twitter-clone/README.md

 # twitter-clone
+#Twitter Clone App

-Ruby on Rails - Twitter Clone using ReactJS as a Front-end
+- ReactJS and Flux as a Front-end

+- Rails as API backend server

-Database: Postgresql
+- Database: Postgresql

+- Webpack and BabelJS for ES6